antonfrancois/Demeter_metamorphosis/README.md

 We propose a flexible framework to perform Metamorphosis with differents modeling choices.
 Are provided:
 - The classic LDDMM registration method for registering image having the same topologies as described by Trouvé et al. or Beg's 2005 paper.
-- The classic Metamorphosis registration method for mixing diffeomorphic transport with intensities additions as described by Trouvé et al.  2005 paper.
+- The classic Metamorphosis registration method for mixing diffeomorphic transport with intensities additions as described in Younes's book "Shape and Diffeomorphisms" (2019).
-- A Weighted Metamorphosis registration method to control the intensity addition locally as described by me IN.
+- A Weighted Metamorphosis registration method to control the intensity addition locally as described by me in [this paper](https://hal.science/hal-03971473)
-- A Constrained Metamorphosis registration method to control the intensity addition locally and guide the registration with a pre-computed vector field as described by me IN.
+- A Constrained Metamorphosis registration method to control the intensity addition locally and guide the registration with a pre-computed vector field as described by me in [my thesis](https://u-paris.fr/theses/detail-dune-these/?id_these=5642). (paper comming soon)
 - and more to come...

 The library is designed to be flexible and allow the user to define custom data cost functions, custom norms on the residual, custom vector fields, and custom geodesic integrators.
 Feel